aniketjivani/aniketjivani/README.md

 Graduate Student at University of Michigan Mechanical Engineering

-I work on topics in uncertainty quantification with a particular interest in the use of surrogate models for different aspects of UQ, including experimental design.
+I work on topics in uncertainty quantification with a particular interest in building surrogate models from the perspective of experimental design.
 Currently exploring:

 - Active learning
 - Neural ODEs and related methods
-- Bayesian Inference for Surrogate Model Training
+- Bayesian OED for Surrogate Model Training
 - Application of UQ Methods to Space Weather data.